brysalazar12/jqform/README.md

 ### 2. invalidCallback

-this function with argument errorMessages will be trigger when the form is submitted and if values did not passed the validation
+this function with argument errorMessages will be trigger when the form is submitted and if values did not passed the validation.

 #### Ex.
 **javascript**